Dairy Products Profile

 |Ice Cream, Lowfat||465|

-Total sour cream production in the United States was 1.3 billion pounds in 2011, up 2.2 percent from 2010.
+Total sour cream production in the United States was 1.4 billion pounds in 2016, up slightly from 2015.
 Sour cream was processed at 114 dairy plants throughout the country.
-By volume, New York processed the most sour cream, followed by Texas and California.

 Yogurt is being touted as a healthy or functional food due to probiotics.
 According to Dairy Management Inc., probiotics “are key ingredients in any product promoting digestive health.”
 About 80 percent of the yogurt manufactured in the United States contains Lactobacillus acidophilus.
 The Bifidobacterium strain is also found in dairy products.